michael-sumner/go-make-things/content/articles/2017-05-30-how-to-really-learn-javascript.md

 - Code
 - JavaScript
 date: '2017-05-30'
+permalink: /how-to-really-learn-javascript/
 title: How to really learn JavaScript
+url: /2017/05/30/how-to-really-learn-javascript
 ---

 In a word: gradually.

-[Newsletter](/newsletter/) subscriber Daniele Manca recently wrote to me about the challenges of *really* learning JavaScript.
+[Newsletter](https://gomakethings.com/newsletter/) subscriber Daniele Manca recently wrote to me about the challenges of *really* learning JavaScript.
 Republished here with permission.

 > My biggest challenge in web development so far has been to learn javascript to a degree where I feel confident to code and debug by myself,
 >